-If you’re moving overseas you’ll want to sell your house as soon as you can, especially if you want to take advantage of the extended Stamp Duty holiday.
+If you’re moving overseas you’ll want to sell your house as soon as you can, especially if you have a new visa and job offer waiting.
 Follow these tips from property professionals to not only sell your property promptly but also get the best possible price.

 Put these into action and you can significantly increase the chance of eager buyers giving you the offer you need for a swift sale.

 - 1. Don’t rush to put your property on the market

 - 2. Maximising your property’s value – without breaking the bank

 - 3. Add value to your home with these quick home hacks

 - 4. The big property projects that honestly add value

 - 5. Selling your house quickly and efficiently

 - 6. Call in the international removal experts!

 1. Don’t rush to put your property on the market